Who are we?

-Dr. Serge Legault is serving his first term on the FMSQ Board of Directors as Vice President.
-In active practice as a surgeon for 30 years, Dr. Legault is also a clinical lecturer at the Faculty of Medicine of the Université de Montréal and an examiner for the Royal College of General Surgeons.
+Dr. Serge Legault is serving his second term on the FMSQ Board of Directors as Vice President.
+In active practice as a surgeon for more than 30 years, Dr. Legault is also a clinical lecturer at the Faculty of Medicine of the Université de Montréal and an examiner for the Royal College of General Surgeons.

 During his career, Dr. Legault has held various management positions.
 In particular, he was a member of the Board of Directors of the Association québécoise de chirurgie (2004-2018) and then President (2018-2021).
 Dr. Legault has also served as president of the Sept-Îles Hospital CMDP, member of the executive of the Pierre-Boucher Hospital CMDP, president of the central committee for the evaluation of the medical act and of the risk management committee at the Cité-de-la-santé de Laval, head of the general surgery department and member of the operating room coordination committee.

-Dr. Janick Sarazin received his medical degree from the University of Sherbrooke in 1998 and completed his residency in otolaryngology at the University of Montreal in 2003.
-He is currently serving his first term on the FMSQ Board of Directors as an advisor.
+Dr. Janick Sarrazin received his medical degree from the University of Sherbrooke in 1998 and completed his residency in otolaryngology at the University of Montreal in 2003.
+He is currently serving his second term on the FMSQ Board of Directors as an advisor.

 Involved in his association and federal affairs for many years, Dr. Sarrazin was a member of the Board of Directors of the Association des oto-rhino-laryngologistes du Québec from 2007 to 2018, during which time he served as Vice-President (2010-2014) and President (2014-2018).
 He has also carried out various mandates for the FMSQ by taking part in committees such as those on the drafting of the Guide québécois des bonnes pratiques en salle d'opération and on the Gestion des listes d'attente en salle d'opération, conducted jointly by the FMSQ and the MSSS.